 - We organized a four-part Science and Health online Talks @ Pulitzer series involving Pulitzer Center grantees and experts in their fields including that was attended by over 600 individuals:

-- Dr. Seema Yasmin, a past grantee and current director of the Stanford Health Communication Initiative, focused on the dual journalism and public health crises
+- Dr. Seema Yasmin, a former grantee and current director of the Stanford Health Communication Initiative, focused on the dual journalism and public health crises.

-- Nature reporter Amy Maxmen, also a past grantee, discussed her more recent reporting on coronavirus testing
+- Nature reporter Amy Maxmen, also a former grantee, discussed her more recent reporting on coronavirus testing.

 These community engagements not only serve a public interest mandate to inform, but also provide additional income to journalists in need.